Summation (neurophysiology): Temporal summation

+Integration vs. Coincidence Detection

+Temporal summation sort of runs on a spectrum, between coincidence detection and integration over time.
+Neurons can act more like one or the other depending on how they are set up.
+Coincidence detectors fire only if multiple inputs hit fast, in quick succession.
+Their membrane time constants, stays short, so it does not let signals linger.
+Integrators are the opposite, with a long time constant.
+They accumulate postsynaptic potentials gradually, over longer periods of time, which allows for summing weaker signals that arrive spaced out.
+Sometimes it gets a bit fuzzy where exactly the switch happens along that continuum.

 Mechanism

-Neurotransmitters bind to receptors which open or close ion channels in the postsynaptic cell creating postsynaptic potentials (PSPs).
-These potentials alter the chances of an action potential occurring in a postsynaptic neuron.
-PSPs are deemed excitatory if they increase the probability that an action potential will occur, and inhibitory if they decrease the chances.
+Summation basically works through changes in the membrane conductance (g), and the currents (I), that flow through ligand gated and voltage gated ion channels.
+When neurotransmitters reach the postsynaptic receptors, they alter the membrane permeability to ions like sodium, potassium, or chloride.
+This shifts the membrane potential (Vm) closer to the equilibrium potential for whichever ions are involved.
+Also, summation is not a purely linear addition; it is modulated by the dendritic membrane's time constant and length constant, which determine how far and how long a local potential remains influential before decaying.

 Glutamate as an excitatory example

 The neurotransmitter glutamate, for example, is predominantly known to trigger excitatory postsynaptic potentials (EPSPs) in vertebrates.
 Experimental manipulation can cause the release of the glutamate through the non-tetanic stimulation of a presynaptic neuron.
 Glutamate then binds to AMPA receptors contained in the postsynaptic membrane causing the influx of positively charged sodium atoms.
-This inward flow of sodium leads to a short term depolarization of the postsynaptic neuron and an EPSP.
 While a single depolarization of this kind may not have much of an effect on the postsynaptic neuron, repeated depolarizations caused by high frequency stimulation can lead to EPSP summation and to surpassing the threshold potential.